The Art of Horology

 From Sundials to Spring: The Origins

-The story of timekeeping begins with the sun, water, and human ingenuity — thousands of years before the first gear was cut.
+The story of timekeeping begins with the sun, water, and human ingenuity thousands of years before the first gear was cut.
+From shadows on the ground to the coiled spring…

 Read full guide →